openid/fapi/fapi-2_0-message-signing.md

 OIDF FAPI 2.0 is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749].
 This Message Signing Profile is part of the FAPI 2.0 family of specifications with a focus on providing interoperable support for non-repudiation across OAuth 2.0 based requests and responses.

+It has been formally analysed [@FAPI2MSANALYSIS] for it's security and non-repudiation properties.

 .# Warning